BruggerA1/toDoList/README.md

 # TO DO

-+ Delete item/project functionality
++ Refine item / project delete functionality.
-+ storage
++ Storage
 + CSS